-Our gross profit as a percentage of sales was 46.4%, 45.1%, and 45.2% for the years ended December 31, 2023, 2022 and 2021, respectively.
-The increase in gross profit as a percentage of sales for 2023, as compared to 2022, was primarily due to increased sales combined with changes in standard costs and product mix, lower freight expenses due to focus on increasing ocean freight and lowering air shipments, partially offset by higher royalty costs associated with sales and higher intangible amortization expense as a percentage of sales associated with acquisitions.
-The decrease in gross profit as a percentage of sales for 2022, as compared to 2021, was primarily due to less favorable manufacturing variances and higher freight costs as a percentage of sales, partially offset by more favorable changes in standard cost and product mix, decreased intangible amortization expense as a percentage of sales, and lower obsolescence expense, among other factors.
+Our gross profit as a percentage of sales was 47.4%, 46.4%, and 45.1% for the years ended December 31, 2024, 2023 and 2022, respectively.
+The increase in gross profit as a percentage of sales for 2024, as compared to 2023, was primarily due to increased sales combined with favorable changes in standard costs and product mix, partially offset by higher intangible amortization expense as a percentage of sales associated with acquisitions.